Why it matters

 4 Nadeem Muaddi, “Whatever Happened to Car Ashtrays?”
 The Hog Ring, April 28, 2013.

 There is a real need for more education to change (smokers’ littering) behavior.

-Download cigarette butt litter “key findings” from the Keep America Beautiful 2009 National Litter Study
+Download cigarette butt litter “key findings” from the Keep America Beaut National Litter Study

-The 2012 Ocean Conservancy International Coastal Cleanup again identified cigarette butts as the number one most littered item, representing 32% of all debris counted.
+The Ocean Conservancy International Coastal Cleanup consistently identifies cigarette butts as the number one most littered item.
+See the latest results.

 As of January 2013, 32 states, the District of Columbia and Puerto Rico have some type of smoke-free workplace law

-A Keep America Beautiful partnership with the BoatUS Foundation found that, on average, marinas that participated in the Cigarette Litter Prevention Program in 2011 saw aa 50% decrease in cigarette butt litter - and nearly half saw reductions of 70% or greater.
+A Keep America Beautiful partnership with the BoatUS Foundation found that, on average, marinas that participated in the Cigarette Litter Prevention Program saw a 50% decrease in cigarette butt litter -- and nearly half saw reductions of 70% or greater.